NADOOIT/NADOO-IT/docs/database.md

 Notes
 - Regardless of backend, run `python manage.py migrate` after configuration changes
 - Verify DB connectivity in logs on startup; for Cockroach, TLS/hostname verification issues typically indicate a CA certificate path problem

+Dev or Prod: You can run any of the three backends in development or production.
+SQLite is our primary development option (fastest).
+CockroachDB mostly works and is recommended when you need scalability.
+MySQL should be fine if your infrastructure prefers it.

 See also
 - Running guide: `docs/running.md`